Awakeri Soccer Club... the Greatest Junior Soccer Club in New Zealand

 The spectators were well entertained by the 11th grade clash between Da Silva

 Awakeri Autos and Opotiki.
-James Wilson and Leonard Sonntag scored the goals for
+James Wilson and Leonard Sonntag scored the

 named player of the match.
 Hayden Reeves did well at the other end, making some